Security guard killed in attack on Azeri embassy in Iran

 They ministry also confirmed that the two other wounded guards were in a "satisfactory" condition and that it would evacuate embassy staff from the Iranian capital back to Azerbaijan.

-According to Tehran's police chief, General Hossein Rahimi, Friday's attack may have been motivated by "personal issues".
+Tehran's police chief, General Hossein Rahimi, told the Iranian Tasnim news agency that Friday's attack may have been motivated by "personal issues".

-Speaking to Iranian Tasnim news agency, the police chief reported that the suspect is an Iranian man married to an Azerbaijani woman.
+He later told the state-owned Press TV that the assailant - whose wife is reportedly an Azeri citizen - had waited outside the embassy before ramming his car into the back of a vehicle belonging to a member of the diplomatic mission and then opening fire with his AK-47 rifle.

-"He claims his wife has been held at the embassy for nine months," Rahimi said.
+"He claims his wife has been held at the embassy for nine months," General Rahimi said.

-In a strongly worded Azeri government statement the foreign ministry highlighted previous threats to diplomatic staff in Iran and attempts to raise the issue with Iranian authorities.
+In a strongly worded Azeri government statement the foreign ministry highlighted previous threats to diplomatic staff and attempts to raise the issue with Iranian authorities.

 The foreign ministry accused Tehran of "not showing proper sensitivity" to appeals while blaming a "recent anti-Azerbaijani campaign" for encouraging attacks against the Azeri diplomatic mission.